-At level one you have different components, but monitor solutions at this level only report if they are up or down.
-If something happens in your IT stack, you will see a lot of red dots and you will probably get a lot of e-mails which say there is something broken.
-So at level one you will only see the states and alert notifications per (single) component.
+At level one you can have monitoring solutions for several components.
+In case something happens in your IT stack, you will see a lot of red dots and you will probably get a lot of e-mails which say there is something broken.
+However, at this level monitor solutions only report the states and alert notifications per (single) component.
 There is no overview available that shows a unified output of all these monitoring solutions.

 Level 2 - In-depth monitoring on different levels

-At level three we don’t only look at all the states, events and metrics for each single component, but we also look at their interdependencies and significant changes - such as deployments.
-For this you will need an overview of your whole IT stack, which will be created using existing data from your available tools.
-To create this overview you will need data from tools like:
+At level three we do not only look at all the states, events and metrics for each single component, but we also look at their interdependencies and significant changes - such as deployments.
+For this you will need an overview of your complete IT stack.
+This is created from existing data from your available tools.
+In order to create this overview you will need to combine data generated by tools such as:

 - Monitoring tools (AppDynamics, New Relic, Splunk, Graylog2)

 - IT Management tools (Puppet, Jenkins, ServiceNow, XL-Deploy)

 - Incident Management tools (Jira, Pagerduty, Topdesk)